HansHuepp/HPVS_Toolchain/README.md

 `fi`

-For **Info** enter the following script code:
+For the **Info** stage enter:

 `ssh -t -t root@$SERVER 'docker ps'`

 `echo http://$SERVER:9080`

-Now go back to your Toolchain overview and press the play button on your Deploy Stage to see if your toolchain works.
+Now return to your toolchain overview and click **play** on your Deploy Stage to see if your toolchain works.

-After it finished you should be able to klick on Info in the list of your stages to see your logs.
+After your finished, you should be able to click on **Info** in the list of your stages to view your logs.
 There will be a link to the AcmeAir website running on your Hyper Protect Virtual Server.

-You can easily add more servers by simply duplicating the Deploy Stage and changing the IP address in the Environment properties to your new Server.
+You can easily add more servers by simply duplicating the Deploy Stage and changing the IP address in the environment properties to your new server.

-This Video shows the function of the code an the toolchain running: https://www.youtube.com/watch?v=CiP9Lvk5480&feature=youtu.be

-## More information
+## Summary
+Congratulations!
+By following this tutorial, you can now use IBM toolchain to connect to various servers by using the SSH connection standard.
+If you’d like, check out the [IBM Toolchain deploys to Hyper Protect Virtual Servers](https://www.youtube.com/watch?v=CiP9Lvk5480&feature=youtu.be) video that demonstrates the toolchain running and explains the function of the code in more detail.
-If you want to know more about the IBM Delivery Pipeline and Toolchain you can find more information [here](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about)
+You can also learn more about the IBM Delivery Pipeline and toolchain by visiting the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about).